-Amie Porcelli, BSN, RN, CEN, TCRN, is the 2021 Emerging Professional Liaison to the Emergency Nurses Association Board of Directors, serving in a non-voting role.
+Amie Porcelli, BSN, RN, CEN, TCRN, is the 2022 Emerging Professional Liaison to the Emergency Nurses Association Board of Directors, serving in a non-voting role.
 This is Amie’s second year as ENA’s emerging professional liaison.

 Porcelli hails from Paramus, New Jersey.
-She completed her undergraduate studies in Italian and Biology at Saint Joseph's University in Philadelphia, while also competing on the university’s rugby team.
+She completed her undergraduate degree in Italian and biology at Saint Joseph's University in Philadelphia, while also competing on the university’s rugby team.
 After graduation, she volunteered with AmeriCorps, where she learned the importance of advocacy by leading volunteer groups for Habitat for Humanity in New York City.
-Porcelli went on to work as a buyer for Whole Foods, but left the industry to follow her passion for health care.
-Porcelli became an EMT for Hackensack Meridian Health and received her bachelor’s in nursing from Thomas Jefferson University through their 12-month accelerated program.
+Porcelli went on to work as a buyer for Whole Foods but left the industry to follow her passion for health care.
+Porcelli became an EMT for Hackensack Meridian Health and received her bachelor’s degree in nursing from Thomas Jefferson University through their 12-month accelerated program.

 To reach Amie, please contact her at firstname.lastname@example.org.